brandonbooth/notes/README.md

 ## Python

-### How to create virtual environment
+### Creating virtual environments
-Creation of virtual environments is done by executing the following command in the porject folder:
+Create a virtual environment by executing the following command in the project folder:
 ```sh
 virtualenv venv
 ```